EnigmaCurry/d.rymcg.tech/README.md

 To exit the sub-shell, press `Ctrl-D` or type `exit` and you will return to the original parent shell and working directory.

+If you want to enter the sub-shell without automatically running `make config`, you can run `make switch` rather than `make instance`.

 ### Overriding docker-compose.yaml per-instance

 Most of the time, when you create multiple instances, the only thing